-- Discretionary waiver: for any felony; there is no minimum age requirement.
+- Discretionary transfer: For any felony; there is no minimum age requirement.
 S.D.
-Codified Laws § 26-11-4.
+Codified Laws 26-11-4.

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.